Young Investigator Award Recipients

 Tic reduction is the primary outcome used to measure the effectiveness of Tourette Syndrome treatments.
 This practice assumes that decreasing tics is the primary treatment goal for all patients; however, prior research has highlighted several reasons that patients seek treatment outside of tic reduction.
 This study will interview patients and families seeking treatment for TS and those who have previously received TS treatment to learn more about reasons for seeking treatment and treatment goals.
 Information collected from interviews will be used to develop the first TS patient-centered outcome measure co-created by patients and researchers.

-Learn more about the Young Investigator Award.
+Learn more about current research and past Young Investigator Award recipients.

 Find more information on the TAA’s Research & Medical efforts.